jeffleung2/3343_mahjong/Readme.txt

 Windows User
 1. Execute the "mahjong.bat" inside the build folder
 2. The program is now running in command line.
-3. If you wish to run the program in GUI, you can simply open mahjong.jar file
+3. If you wish to run the program in GUI, you can simply open "mahjong.jar" file

 Mac User
 1. Open terminal and execute "sh mahjong.sh"
 2. The program is now running in command line.
-3. If you wish to run the program in GUI, you can simply open mahjong.jar file
+3. If you wish to run the program in GUI, you can simply open "mahjong.jar" file